stephancill/translate-miniapp/README.md

 # Cast Translator

 Translate Farcaster casts using Google Translate.
 You can choose the language you want casts translated into via a dropdown in the miniapp.
 The selected language is stored in `localStorage` so your preference is remembered on future visits.
+On mobile devices the app redirects straight to Google Translate while desktop users open the page via the `openUrl` action.

 # React + TypeScript + Vite